gurmanbh/citibike-suggestions/readme.md

 This repo has files to a database that was fetched from a suggestion portal at the [Department of Transportation's website](http://nycbikeshare.herokuapp.com/page/about).
-It has data from the time the portal was set up, until 12th November 2014.
+The portal allows people to submit requests for Citi Bike stations in New York City.
+The department then pairs this with demographic data and few other factors before deciding where new Citibike stations should be set up.
+This repo has data from the time the portal was set up, until 12th November 2014.

 Used Python to fetch the data and R to analyze it.